OssiPesonen/GraphQL-PHP-Demo/README.md

 - Download
 - Unpack
-- Set up a MySQL database table
+- Set up a database table (I used MySQL here) and import the `database.sql`
-    - (Any database with the same structure will do if you configure Doctrine DBAL to use the right driver)
 - cd to project root and run:

 `composer install`